jbajic/blog/_posts/2023-03-14-test-gh-workflow.md

 ---
+layout: post
 title: Testing GitHub workflow
-layout: post
-categories: Automation
+categories: [automation]
 ---

 If you want to test workflows on separate branch before merging on master make sure